CLIMAAX/crabook/crabook/CRA_steps/analysis/scenarios.md

-# The use of scenarios in climate risk assessments
+# The use of scenarios in climate risk assessment

 A scenario is a strategic planning tool designed to explore "what-if" situations, helping us prepare for problems that might arise in the future.
 Scenarios can help to understand how external economic, environmental, social and/or political contexts may influence the risk in a region.
 In the context of the CLIMAAX project, scenarios relate to climate change and socio-economic development.
 Examples of scenario variables include rainfall and other aspects of the climate, demographic and socio-economic trends and changes, food consumption and prices.